FrancescoAiello01/data-structures-handbook/README.md

 by Francesco Aiello

 This is a summary of the data structures I have mastered throughout my studies at OSU-Cascades.
 Data structures are very important in creating efficient and effective software.
 The difference between using the right versus the wrong data structure in a given situation is vast, especially with big data.
-This handbook both serves as a reference for other developers and as a reference for employers to view the data structure knowledge I have developed.
+This handbook both serves as a reference for other developers and employers to view the data structures knowledge I have developed.

 ## The List